typetron/typetron.org/tutorials/blog/crud.md

 }
 ```

-The **@Get()** decorator will register a route inside Typetron that will respond to HTTP GET requests.
+The _@Get()_ decorator will register a route inside Typetron that will respond to HTTP GET requests.

-The **Article.get()** will go inside the database and select everything from the **articles** table and return the
+The _Article.get()_ will go inside the database and select everything from the _articles_ table and return the
 result to the user.
 This is similar with making a SQL select like this:`SELECT * from articles`.
 Now, if we go inside
 the browser we should see the articles in a JSON format.

 #### Showing one article

-Let's imagine a user will click on the first article since we don't have a frontend yet.
+Let's imagine a user will click on an article (since we don't have a frontend yet).
 In this case, our app
 should display the contents of that article.
-Let's add a method inside **HomeController** again, that will
+Let's add a method inside _HomeController_ again, that will
 display one particular article:

 ```ts